lucas-luiz/learning/README.md

 # Learning

-These are some notes and scripts from my studies
+These are some notes and scripts from my studies about data structures and algorithms